DNA-PROTEIN CROSSLINKS

 Introduction

-Nucleic acids in living cells are associated with a large variety of proteins.
+Deoxyribonucleic Acid (DNA) in living cells is associated with a large variety of proteins.
 Therefore, it is logical to assume that the ultraviolet (UV) irradiation of cells could lead to reactive interactions between DNA and the proteins that are in contact with it.
 One such reaction that can be envisioned is that the amino acids in these associated proteins may become crosslinked to the bases in DNA.
-Indeed such reactions do occur, and appear to be important processes that photoexcited DNA undergoes in vivo, as well as in DNA-protein complexes in vitro.
+Indeed such reactions do occur, and appear to be important processes that photoexcited DNA undergoes in vivo, as well as in DNA-protein complexes in vitro. [see below]

 The first example of UV-induced crosslinking of DNA and proteins in a living system (Escherichia coli) was reported in 1962 (Smith, 1962).
 In the same study, it was noted that the treatment of E. coli with acridine orange and visible light also resulted in DNA-protein crosslinking.
 In fact, on the basis of the dose of radiation needed to produce the same reduction in colony formation, it was found that visible light plus dye crosslinked a larger percentage of the DNA than did UV radiation.
-On the other hand, X-irradiation produced little if any crosslinking (Smith, 1962).
+On the other hand, X-irradiation produced little if any crosslinking (see below) (Smith, 1962).
 Since these early studies, photoinduced DNA-protein crosslinking has been observed in other cellular systems, as well as in isolated DNA-protein complexes.
 Among the latter are the crosslinking of histones to DNA in eukaryotic nucleosomes, the crosslinking of RNA polymerase and DNA polymerases to DNA, and the cross-linking of the gene 5 "melting" protein from fd phage to single-stranded DNA.
-(For reviews and references, see Smith,1976; Shetlar,1980; Saito and Sugiyama,1990).
+(For reviews and references, see Smith, 1976; Shetlar, 1980; Saito and Sugiyama, 1990).

 Detecting DNA-Protein Crosslinks